Why Are Cats Picky Eaters? (how they choose)

 Hint: The Guaranteed Analysis values used in my Example were taken from an actual cat food product available to you and your cat.
 I will share details about that cat food a little further down, so keep reading.

-Carbohydrates are not required to be on the Guaranteed Analysis list, so they are typically left off the list.
+Carbohydrates are not required to be included on the Guaranteed Analysis list on cat food labels, so they are typically left off the list.
 This does not mean that there are no carbohydrates in the food.

-To determine the carbohydrate content of your cat food, add up all the items listed on the Guaranteed Analysis list and subtract that total from 100%, then convert that number to the Dry Matter Basis (DMB).
+To determine the carbohydrate content of your cat food, add up all the items listed on the Guaranteed Analysis list and subtract that total from 100%, then convert that number to the Dry Matter Basis (DMB) using the formula described in the previous section.

-Using our Example, the total of the values on the Guaranteed Analysis list is 98%.
+Using our Example from the previous section, the total of the values on the Guaranteed Analysis list is 98%.
 We deduct that number from 100% to get 2% approximate carbohydrate, which converts to 10% approximate carbohydrate DMB.

 So our Example gives us the DMB values of 43.8% protein, 18.8% fat and 10% approximate carbohydrate.
 This conforms closely with our happy cat preference of high protein, moderate fat, and low carbohydrate.